JoelGMSec/Cloudtopolis/README.md

-AllwaysP100 = If selected, the script will not run unless the assigned GPU is a TESLA P100 Kaonashi = Will download Kaonashi.txt dictionary and OneRuleToRuleThemAll rule Rockyou = Will download the dictionary rockyou.txt
+AllwaysP100 = If selected, the script will not run unless the assigned GPU is a TESLA P100 Kaonashi = Will download Kaonashi.txt dictionary and OneRuleToRuleThemAll rule Rockyou = Will download rockyou.txt dictionary

 To load them, it is only necessary to change "False" to "True" before starting the code from the notebook.
 By default, only Rockyou is selected to load at startup.